Help Desk

 Will my computer be forced to restart without prompting me?

 No. As long as you are logged in, your computer will not restart until you click the Restart button.
 Once the maximum number of deferrals is reached, the dialog will not go away until you log out or restart.
 The computer will not restart without user input.
-If you log out or restart the computer, the pending updates will be installed automatically.
+If you log out or restart the computer, the pending updates or upgrade will be installed automatically.

 Can I still update the traditional way through System Settings/System Preferences?